PatWyr/Test/README.md

 JdbiOrm.setDataSource(dataSource);
 ```

-You can use a DataSource from your Spring app or JavaEE app, or you can simply
+The simplest way is to
 use [Hikari-CP](https://brettwooldridge.github.io/HikariCP/) to create a
 `HikariDataSource` out of a `HikariConfig`.
 Just specify the JDBC URL
 to the `HikariConfig` and you're good to go.
-It comes pre-initialized with sensible default settings, but it contains lots of other options as well.
+HikariCP comes pre-initialized with sensible default settings, but it contains lots of other options as well.

 > Hikari-CP is a JDBC connection pool which manages a pool of JDBC connections since they are expensive to create.
 Typically all projects
 use some sort of JDBC connection pooling.